axibase/axibase-charts/syntax/functions.md

 Liechtenstein,5.9,6.7,0,12.5,5.9,0,0,10,11.1,0,0
 ```

-Below is the setting to load and parse this file:
+The setting to load and parse the file is shown below:

 ```
 csv rows from https://raw.githubusercontent.com/axibase/atsd-use-cases/master/USVisaRefusal/Resources/visa-refusal.csv
 ```

-Parsed array will be the following:
+The parsed array will be:

  ``` json
 [